 First, the nuclear fuel is not seawater but a mixture of deuterium and tritium.
 While deuterium is indeed relatively abundant in seawater, from which it can be extracted at about 500 dollars per kg, the tritium radioisotope is still produced in small quantities at a huge cost (about 30,000 dollars per gram) and is used mostly for hydrogen bombs.
 A future reactor is projected to require about half a kilo of tritium per day of operation.
 Any development of fusion reactors would require large-scale production of tritium with industrial methods that have yet to be invented.

 Second, the Sun exploits the proton-proton reaction, which has a high energy threshold and very low cross section (that is, probability).
-Thanks to the enormous mass of hydrogen available, and the confinement provided by the gravity, the probability of a p-p reaction by tunnelling across the Coulomb barrier is still very high, so that our Sun burns about 5 million tons of hydrogen per second (ahem…).
-In a fusion reactor that uses tiny amounts of fuel compared to a star, the much cleaner p-p reaction cannot be used (the first step is an endothermic weak transformation p+p→D+positron+neutrino with a cross section so small that is practically impossible to measure).
-Hence the deuterium-tritium reaction, D+T→He+neutron, is preferred, since it starts having a decent cross section at around 100 million degrees.
-The deuterium-deuterium reaction would be preferable (less neutrons and at lower energy are produced) but it requires to get to at least 300 million degrees.
+Thanks to the enormous mass of hydrogen available, and the confinement provided by the enormous gravity of the Sun, the probability of a p-p reaction by tunnelling across the Coulomb barrier is still very high, so that our Sun burns about 600 million tons of hydrogen per second (ahem…) at the relatively low temperature of “just” 15 million degrees.
+In a fusion reactor that uses tiny amounts of fuel compared to a star, something must replace the gravity to compress the fuel.
+Be it strong magnetic fields or powerful laser beams, anyway, the much cleaner p-p reaction cannot be used (the first step is an endothermic weak transformation p+p→D+positron+neutrino, with a cross section so small that is practically impossible to measure).
+Hence the deuterium-tritium reaction, D+T→He+neutron, is preferred, since it starts having a decent cross section (=probability) at around 100 million degrees.
+The deuterium-deuterium reaction would be even more preferable (less neutrons, and at lower energy are produced) but it requires to get to at least 300 million degrees.

 The complex reprocessing to extract “on the fly” tritium from the fluid would further reduce the energy output.
 Moreover, only about 10% of the precious injected tritium is burned, and the rest escapes quickly from the high-density region; this 90% must be recovered from the walls and reinjected several times, and experience with Princeton’s TFTR and the European JET shows that about 10% is lost anyway.
 This means that the breeder-blanket must be able to replenish a much larger supply of tritium than is consumed, with even steeper design constraints.
 Far from being a mere technicality, tritium breeding is probably the main reason why many still believe that the only viable solution in future commercial reactors will remain the D-D reaction, given the difficulty and cost of managing the tritium stock on very large scales.